Aarif123456/modern-deedy/README.md

     - Read [CTCI](https://www.amazon.ca/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) for more tips.

 2. Learn how to write good bullet points.
     - Try to turn your points into achievements.
-Think how is this impressive.
+Think about your impact.
 [Guide](https://2by22.blog/overhaul-resume-highly-effective-tips/)
     - Quantify where you can, but estimates are fine but avoid making up numbers
     - Target your resume, make a giant resume that spans multiple pages, filled with all your accomplishment.
 Then comment out the bullet points, projects and/or experiences you won't use on your "main" resume.
 Then when you apply to a position, you can quickly adjust your resume to be more targeted.
 The 2-5 minutes this will take is well-spent.
     - Avoid jargon